pravega/pravega-operator/doc/operator-upgrade.md

 5. **[NAMESPACE]** is the namespace in which PravegaCluster and BookkeeperCluster resources are deployed (this is an optional parameter and its default value is `default`).
 6. **[ZOOKEEPER_SVC_NAME]** is the name of the zookeeper client service (this is an optional parameter and its default value is `zookeeper-client`).
 7. **[BOOKKEEPER_REPLICA_COUNT]** is the number of replicas in the BookkeeperCluster (this is an optional parameter and its default value is `3`).

-#### Upgrade manually

-To manually trigger the upgrade to Operator 0.5.0, run the script `operatorUpgrade.sh` under [tools](https://github.com/pravega/pravega-operator/blob/master/tools) folder.
-This script patches the Pravega Cluster CRD and creates necessary K8s artifacts, needed by 0.5.0 Operator, prior to triggering the upgrade by updating the image tag in Operator deployment.

 ### How to check for successful upgrade completion